10Exahertz/COVID_challenge/README.md

 # COVID_challenge

-# Code for creating the graphs used int he project
+# Code for creating the graphs used in the project
 The file covid_challenge1.py contains the code for generating the graphs, the code is commented to assist in redevloping the results

 # Citations